33mhz/noodleapp/README.md

 > cp local.json-dist local.json

-> change the domain in local.json to: http://dev.noodletalk.org
+> change the domain in local.json to: http://site.example.com

-> copy and paste your app.net client id and secret to local.json under 'appnet_consumer_key' and 'appnet_consumer_secret'
+> copy and paste your pnut.io client id and secret to local.json under 'pnut_consumer_key' and 'pnut_consumer_secret'

 > adjust redis databases accordingly on local.json ( if using non-default port for redis, adjust in node_modules/redis/index.js )